dret/hyperpedia/concepts.md

 # Hyperpedia Concepts

-This is a necessarily fuzzy and incomplete collection of information that can be associated with link in hypermedia scenarios.
+This is a necessarily fuzzy and incomplete collection of information that can be associated with links in hypermedia scenarios.

 This is _not_ an attempt to define the complete and strictly typed &uuml;bermodel for hypermedia.
+There also are some assumptions about the environment, most importantly a _decentralized_ scenario, meaning that resources are not centrally controlled.
+This puts a specific focus on [loose coupling](http://www2009.eprints.org/92/1/p911.pdf), so that changes in the decentralized landscape do not (always) break applications.
+Another assumption is that the hypermedia scenario is (partly) based on [Web Architecture](http://www.w3.org/standards/webarch/), meaning that it's better to reuse existing Web technologies than to invent new ones.

 ## Target Identification